Blacks and Whites' Carnival: Blacks' Day (5 January)

-By tradition, the Queen of Carnival travels through the city in a convoy, delivering cosmetic and inviting VIP tourists to join the game under the phrase: "¡Una pintica por favor!"
-(A pintica, please!) which was used in the early days of Carnival.
+By tradition, the Carnival Queen travels through the city in a convoy, handing out cosmetics and inviting VIP tourists to join the game under the phrase: "¡Una pintica por favor!"
+(A little painting, please!) which was used in the early days of Carnival.

 The importance of this day is all urban Pastusos, vented their repressed desires, since the cosmetic serves like a mask and at the same time to homogenize all social classes and ethnic groups as one great family settled on the slopes of Taita Urcunina.

-Throughout the day, many orchestras presents in various city parks (tradition adopted in the 1960s) and the local media (radio and TV) are devoted to visiting the various artisan workshops in order to discover the figures which decorate the floats for Whites' Day Great Parade.
+Throughout the day, many orchestras presents in various city parks (a tradition adopted in the 1960s) and the local media (radio and TV) are devoted to visiting the various artisan workshops in order to discover the figures which decorate the floats for Whites' Day Great Parade.

 Whites' Day (6 January)

 On 6 January this city no longer celebrates the Epiphany, but Whites' Day or Great Parade.
-In contrast to the previous day, on this date, pastusos are painted white generally with talc fragrant, being used very little flour, cream or cosmetic paints.
+In contrast to the previous day, on this date, Pastusos are painted white generally with talc fragrant, being used very little flour, cream or cosmetic paints.

 The main attraction, as well as popular festivals in the squares and streets of the city, is the Grand Parade of nearly 7 km long on a path of about 15 km, running through the streets of downtown, the Plaza del Carnaval (Carnival Plaza) and some of the avenues of the periphery by the so-called Senda del Carnaval (Carnival Path).
 The majority of citizens and thousands of tourists and visitors crowd the streets to witness this parade, cheering and throwing confetti or streamers to the participants, all dancing to traditional and typical songs, such as the famous The Guaneña, El Trompo Sarandengue, The Southern Son, Chambú, Agualongo and the obligatory Sandoná masterpiece of bandsman Jorge Mideros; also are performed sayas and generally unpublished Andean compositions that premiere each year.
 The motto of that day is: "¡Que vivan los Blancos!"
-(Hurray the Whites!)
+(Hurray for the Whites!)
 And in recent years has become inevitable to hear the exclamation ¡Viva Pasto, Carajo!
-(Hurray Pasto, Carajo!), pronounced by locals as well by tourists.
+(Hurray for Pasto, Da*n it!), pronounced by locals as well by tourists.